 Oftentimes, traumatic brain injury affects not only the victim, but also the family of the victim.
 Depending on the severity, a TBI can lead to full or partial disability.
 As someone who suffered an injury like this, you may be unable to work and to perform your day-to-day routines as you had previously.

 At Whetstone Perkins & Fulda, we understand the catastrophic nature of a serious brain injury.
 For victims who were injured in a car wreck, fall or another incident caused by someone else’s negligence, our lawyers have fought aggressively to recover maximum compensation.

-To find out if you have a claim, please call our law firm at 803-799-9400.
+To find out if you have a claim, please contact our law firm.
 With offices in Myrtle Beach, Columbia and Kingstree, we are available to fight on behalf of brain injury victims throughout the State of South Carolina.